jt-janssen/BullsAndCows/README.md

   * Hard mode only tells you how many Bulls and Cows are in your guess.
 * Next, select how many digits to guess - 4 is standard.
 * Start guessing!

+# Other Files
+* Also in this repository is a Solver program
+  * See the README for that in its respective folder